tmarble/timesheet.el/README.md

 ## Currency

-An initial attempt has been made to make timesheet.el aware of different currencies.
-Currently timesheet understands USD, GBP and EUR.
+An initial attempt has been made to make **timesheet.el** aware of different currencies.
+Currently **timesheet.el** understands USD, GBP and EUR.
 Specify a currency by adding a proprty at the top of your org file:
 `#+PROPERTY: Currency GBP`